iandonaldson/wordPredict/README.md

 ui.R and server.R - code for the the wordPredict app

-index.R - a script to create an index (a file called "predictors" is required by the app and spotTest.R
+index.R - a script to create an index (a file called "predictors" is required by the app and spotTest.R)

-spotTest.R - example uses of the index and predictNextWor function
+spotTest.R - example uses of the index and predictNextWord function

 mylib.R - functions required for the wordPredict app (ui.R and server.R), index.R and spotTest.R - includes the function predictNextWord